Rosbifbr/ask/README.md

 `ask` - Displays a JSON of the current conversation state.

-`ask | jq '.[].content'` - Parses the conversation with jq to display only the messages.
+`ask | jq '.[].content'` - Parses the conversation with jq to display only the text of the messages.

+`cat some_file.c | ask "What does this code do?"` - Parses file then question passed as argument.